fcn06/swarm/README.md

 *   **MCP Protocol:** [https://github.com/modelcontextprotocol/rust-sdk](https://github.com/modelcontextprotocol/rust-sdk)
 *   **A2A Protocol:** [https://github.com/EmilLindfors/a2a-rs](https://github.com/EmilLindfors/a2a-rs)

-*Note: Due to their active development, we might occasionally pin to specific commits in `Cargo.toml` to maintain stability.*
+*Note: Due to their active development, we pin to recent ( but fixed revision ) in `Cargo.toml` to maintain stability.*